pedroOrvalho/E-commerce-FullStack-Mockup/README.md

 2. Connect to database
 3. Create at least 5 products in Database by POST methods
 4. Create a route that allow user can get list of products
+5. Create a route that allow user can get product detail
-5. Create a route that allow user can register, log in with password and email
+6. Create a route that allow user can register, log in with password and email
-6. Create a route that allow user can make order in front-end then send order information to database user can display his/her orders
+7. Create a route that allow user can make order in front-end then send order information to database
+8. user can display his/her orders

 ### Front-end

 The website has at least these pages: landing page, product page, product details, wish list ,order page, user register,log in page and user information page

-Use Redux Toolkit to get data
+- Redux Toolkit is optional

-Styling library: free to choose
+- Styling library: free to choose

 **_MAKE THE WEBSITE AS BEAUTIFUL AS MUCH AS YOU CAN_**